urbanairship/android-samples/RichPushSample/README.rst

    Broadcast receiver to handle all push notifications.

 RichPushApplication.java
-   The main Rich Push application
+   The main Rich Push application.

 RichPushMessageAdapter.java
    ArrayAdapter for rich push messages.
 This is used for the InboxFragment.